 - 1. Confirm that the ATevo nameplate voltage rating is correct for your ac input supply voltage. - 2.
 Use a branch circuit breaker or fused disconnect switch upstream from ATevo.
 This device should have lockout capabilities so that the ac input supply to ATevo can be deenergized for unit maintenance.
 A time-delay circuit breaker or slow-blow fuse is recommended. - Size branch circuit breaker or fused disconnect switch per ATevo maximum ac input current, as listed on the data nameplate decal.
-For a table of ratings, refer to standard (JF5072-03). - 4.
+For a table of ratings, refer to standard (JF5072-01). - 4.
 Size the ac input wiring per the National Electric Code (NEC), Canadian Electrical Code, local, and site codes for the trip rating of the branch circuit breaker or fused disconnect switch. - 5.
 Do not run external ac input power wiring through the same conduit as external dc wiring. - 6.
 All site requirements of your facility take precedence over these instructions.

-- Conduit must be properly grounded, and in compliance with the national wiring rules of the country where installed. - Use copper or aluminum conductors only.
+- Conduit must be properly grounded, and in compliance with the national wiring rules of the country where installed. - Use copper or aluminum conductors only. - For 120 Vac, connect the neutral leg to input terminal (CB1-L2).